davemcg/ipsc_rpe_atac/Network_outline.md

     	- need to do some reading on enhancer / gene distances
     	- 1 mb is often used, but I'd *like* to get something a bit more rigorous
     	- Quote from someone at BoG18:
-      	- "just use closest gene, otherwise you'll never get anything done""
+      	- "just use closest gene, otherwise you'll never get anything done"
   	- perhaps overlay TAD?
     	- would be useful to parition with that
     	- even if other tissue